Most expats find a place in Marrakech within two weeks.

 Step 1: Define Your Budget and Neighborhood

-Gueliz is modern, walkable, close to cafes and supermarkets, popular with expats.
-Hivernage is quieter, upscale, close to the Palais des Congres.
+Choosing the best areas to rent in Marrakech for expats comes down to lifestyle priorities.
+Gueliz is modern, walkable, close to cafes and supermarkets, and popular with expats.
+Apartments for rent in Gueliz Marrakech are the most in-demand among long-term foreign residents.
+Hivernage is quieter, upscale, and close to the Palais des Congres.
+Apartments for rent in Hivernage Marrakech tend to be larger and more expensive.

 Medina is atmospheric but can be difficult to live in long term due to noise, heat, and limited parking.